What is peer work and how can it help me?

 What are the benefits of talking to a peer worker?

-Chats with a peer worker are guided by you based on what you need.
 When you’re going through a tough time, it’s easy to feel isolated.
-Talking to someone who’s been through a similar experience can help you to feel less alone and like it’s okay to talk about what’s going on for you.
-Seeing someone else who’s been through something similar can give you hope that you can also get through the tough times – and even grow from them.
+Talking to someone who's been through a similar experience can help you to feel less alone, and give you hope that you can also get through the tough times – and even grow from them.

 Many people find it helpful to speak with someone they don’t know personally.
 A peer worker can be a listening ear and offer an objective view.
+Because they aren’t a parent, teacher, or friend, you can speak completely honestly without worrying about their reaction.

 Can peer workers help in an emergency?